 Carbon Mapper may periodically receive unrelated business income (such as sublease income) requiring the organization to file separate tax returns under federal and state statutes.
-Under such conditions, Carbon Mapper will calculate, accrue and remit the applicable tax liability.
+Under such conditions, Carbon Mapper calculates, accrues, and remits the applicable tax liability.

 Comparative Financial Information - The accompanying financial statements include certain prior-year summarized comparative information in total but not by functional category.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America (GAAP).
-Accordingly, such information should be read in conjunction with the audited financial statements for the year ended August 31, 2021, from which the summarized information was derived.
+Accordingly, such information should be read in conjunction with the audited financial statements for the year ended August 31, 2022, from which the summarized information was derived.